kdm9/Acanthophis/documentation.md

 Now we have a special "target" rule (traditionally named all, but it just has to be the first rule in the file) which has as `input:` everything you'd like Snakemake to make for you.
 Above, we look up our list of samples and references from the configuration, and use a python [list comprehension](https://www.w3schools.com/python/python_lists_comprehension.asp) to create a list of BAM files of sample X mapped to reference Y, for each X and Y in the configuration.

 But, we are still missing the configuration!!
-For simplicity's sake, let's just manually make dictionary mapping each sample to a list of references it should be aligned to (sample 1 -> refA + refB, sample 2 just to refB).
+For simplicity's sake, let's just manually make dictionary mapping each sample to a list of references it should be aligned to (sample 1 to refA + refB, sample 2 just to refB).
 Typically though, this would be in a separate file, as we will see later.

 ```
 config["samples"] = {